GUILLAUME LAMOUR

 – Lamour G., A. Allard, J. Pelta, S. Labdi, M. Lenz, and C. Campillo.
 Mapping and Modeling the Nanomechanics of Bare and Protein-Coated Lipid Nanotubes.
 PHYS REV X. 2020; 10:011031-1–17. doi.org/10.1103/PhysRevX.10.011031

-On using multifrequency AFM to study amyloids:
+On using multifrequency AFM and simulations to study amyloids:

 – Nassar R., E. Wong, JM.
 Bui, CK.
 Yip, HB.
 Li, J. Gsponer, and G. Lamour.
 Mechanical anisotropy in GNNQQNY amyloid crystals.
 J PHYS CHEM LETT.
 2018; 9: 4901–09. doi.org/10.1021/acs.jpclett.8b02027